 Figures

-Figure 1: Inclusion scheme for the SIMMUN and INCOV cohorts, and analysis strategy.
+Figure 1: Flowchart of participants and paramters for the SIMMUN and INCOV cohorts and analysis strategy.

 Figure 1.
-Inclusion scheme for the SIMMUN and INCOV cohorts, and analysis strategy.
+Flowchart of participants and paramters for the SIMMUN and INCOV cohorts, and analysis strategy.

 Sampling timepoints in the INCOV cohort: acute: median 10 days, sub-acute: median 14 days, recovery: median 64 days after diagnosis of SARS-CoV-2 infection via PCR.